Divorce

 Q: Can I apply for a free divorce if my spouse does not agree to it?

 A: yes, you can request a fee waiver for yourself even if your spouse has not agreed to file a divorce.
-This means only your fees will be waived by the court if you have the appropriate qualifications.

 Q: How long does a free divorce take place?